St. Basil’s Cathedral is Russia’s most famous tourist attraction. Find out what’s hidden inside.

 Russia has known 75 years of communism.
 From 1917 until 1992 the Stalinist regime systematically suppressed the religious views of the population.
 It’s rather ironic that the most readily recognized symbol of Mother Russia was and still is the St. Basil’s Cathedral in Moscow.

 The ten iconic belfries mark the south end of the equally famous Red Square.
-Strangest of all: very few people know what hides within the building that has been often described as ‘a bonfire rising into the sky‘!
-I explored the breathtaking Cathedral this winter and will take you along on my tour!
-So take my hand and let’s get going, shall we?
+Strangest of all: very few people know what hides within the building that has been often described as ‘a bonfire rising into the sky‘ even though it is an integral part of my list of the best things to do in Moscow.

 Planning a visit to Moscow?